A BRIEF HISTORY OF

 Emily Carr's watercolour titled Indian Encampment, Vancouver (circa 1908-1909).
 Shows the Granville Street tram and a village on the beaches in what's known today as Vanier Park.
 Photograph By THE PROVINCE

-In 1915, the sandbar was dredged and the Island became known as Industrial Island.
+In 1915, the sandbar was dredged and the Island became known as Mud Island, also known as Industrial Island because industry became the main tenant of the newly dredged island...

 Photo credit: Hotson, Bakker, Boniface, Haden Architects (HBBH).